 - Determine specifications for a dual-pol Phased Array Radar (PAR) and evaluate various design issues.

 The Benefits of dual-polarization radar

-- can identify types of precipitation in winter weather forecasts, improving forecasts of liquid water equivalent or snow depth.
+- Can identify types of winter precipitation, like snow, thus improving forecasts of liquid water equivalent or snow depth.

-- can improve forecasts and warnings and reduce the impact of hazardous weather on our national transportation.
+- Can improve forecasts, warnings and reduce the impact of hazardous weather on our national transportation systems.

-- better equips forecasters to issue accurate warnings, and in turn helps the public make wiser decisions about our safety.
+- Better equips NWS forecasters to issue accurate warnings, and in turn helps the public to make wiser decisions about its safety.